priyap97/number-recognition/README.md

-# Real-Time Handwritten Number Recognition
+# Handwritten Number Recognition
 Project for CS525 (Brain Inspired Computing) at Rutgers University.
 Developed by Priya Pamnani, Alison Thi, Kyle Chen, Nikita Zala

-**Goal:** to build a tool that recognizes single-digit handwritten numbers as they are drawn in real time using a spiking neural network (SNN).
+**Goal:** to build a tool that recognizes single-digit handwritten numbers using a spiking neural network (SNN).